 If the above is the case about Jim Wallis, is it not sobering to see an instance in his being so sucked into the vortex of American military power-and Graham before him-through his friendship with Obama, that Wallis betrays his own critique of said power?
-Is this not a salutary cautionary tale for us all who embrace peace/peacemaking in this violence-riddled world?
+(But I am open-wish-to be corrected about Wallis, about my premise!)
+Is this not, if so, a salutary cautionary tale for us all who embrace peace/peacemaking in this violence-riddled world?